dendronhq/handbook/handbook/handbook.company.values.md

 - We publish our work (eg. code, handbook, roadmap) in the process of working on it
 - We push out updates on a [weekly release cycle](https://wiki.dendron.so/notes/932534e7-e788-4fdb-bc8c-eaf761992a8d.html)
 - We dedicate a `learnings` section to the end of every project to figure out how to improve the process for next time

-## Lookup

-Instead of _not invented here_, we believe in _building on what already exists_.
-We actively seek to find order in the universe and add our node on top of what already exists.

-### In Practice

-- we use standard markdown where possible and expand where needed, with a focus on interoperability and portability
-- we based our values off our experience in past companies as well as places we admire